zhangguiyu/django-hierarchical-auth/README.rst

 0.3
 ---

-Now working with django 1.5 and 1.6, including custom models.
+ * Now working with django 1.5 and 1.6, *including custom user models*!
-Updated for MPTT>1.5.
+ * Updated for MPTT>1.5.